Saipan Sucks: Criticism

 In November 2006, a local environmental group, Beautify CNMI!, decried the website's high PageRank in search engines such as Google, and the fact that anyone who searches with the keyword "Saipan" could find the website in the top-ten search result positions.
-The group published a plan to counter the website's ranking through a campaign of linkspamming via Google bombing and text anchoring.
+The group published an ultimately unsuccessful plan to counter the website's ranking through a campaign of linkspamming via Google bombing and text anchoring.

-All along, counter-critics who are either Chamorros (indigenous people of Saipan) or those otherwise knowledgeable about the CNMI have maintained that, although Saipan Sucks uses hyperbole as a literary device, much or most of what it states is true and should be heeded.
+All along, counter-critics who are either Chamorros (indigenous people of Saipan) or those otherwise knowledgeable about the CNMI have maintained that, although Saipan Sucks uses hyperbole as a literary device, what it states is either legally true or subject to opinion privilege.

 Author

 Saipan Sucks was written by a person or persons going by the pseudonym "Forgetabilia".
 Reported investigations carried out by the CNMI government in July 2001 led to an alleged belief about a real identity behind this persona.
 Later, on November 16, 2006, a CNMI daily alleged that Saipan Sucks was written by a former CNMI Assistant Attorney General, who the daily reported as having "disliked his position" in the CNMI.
 The same day, a regional publication denied the claim, reiterating that the author or authors remain anonymous.
 Saipan Sucks closes by stating, "As for the authors of this essay, our days in Micronesia have ended … In all likelihood we shall remain happily for the rest of our days ensconced in anonymous Longnesia, suffering, with a little luck, from a selective am-nesia.
 Hence our name – Forgetabilia."

-As of September 10, 2014, the website was no longer available.
-However, it has been reposted at saipansucks.weebly.com.
+As of September 10, 2014, the website was no longer available at its unique domain, SaipanSucks.com, but was re-published at saipansucks.weebly.com.